This is a website written by two Catholic converts from the New Age movement.

 This is an important issue for us at this website.
 Because I have taken the apparently odd position (again in that same Tomberg series starting here) that Meditations on the Tarot, despite its highly problematic nature for Catholics, forms an important defense of the Faith in our troubled age.

 However, as a Catholic now, I aspire to think with the Church.
-My own little opinion matters little indeed compared with the Church’s judgment.
+My own small opinion matters little indeed compared with the Church’s judgment.

 And yet there are tantalising indications that Tomberg’s opus has, in fact, received some kind of support from the highest echelons of the Church, including the Congregation of the Doctrine of the Faith and the Papacy.